 - 17.S914 Conversations You Can't Have On Campus/Special Topics in Political Science

 Courses in the Undergraduate Research Opportunities Program (UROP) in Political Science at MIT can count towards the Political Science major at Wellesley if the student writes a substantive research paper as part of her UROP work and that paper is evaluated by the UROP supervisor as part of the final grade.
 The supervisor must inform the Political Science Transfer Credit Advisor at Wellesley by email that the paper has been evaluated.

 A list of MIT political science courses that can be counted for major credit will be posted on our department website each semester.
 If you have questions about a particular MIT course, please consult with our transfer credit advisor.

-CLICK HERE TO SEE MIT'S SPRING 2018 POLITICAL SCIENCE CURRICULUM AND WHICH COURSES ARE APPROVED FOR MAJOR CREDIT AT WELLESLEY.
+CLICK HERE TO SEE MIT'S FALL 2018 POLITICAL SCIENCE UNDERGRADUATE CURRICULUM AND WHICH COURSES ARE APPROVED FOR MAJOR CREDIT AT WELLESLEY.